phelluy/room_eq_mac_m1/README.md

-# Room Equalization HowTo with REW and Apple Silicon
+# Room Equalization with REW and CamillaDSP on Apple Silicon

 This guide is written in French.
 For an English version, here is the automatically translated version: